ilsevb95/Stat_Consulting/README.md

 This statistical analysis on this Github was performed as part of the course Statistical Consulting.
 The data used is from the NECK trial.
-Two seperate analysis are performed with the data:
+Two separate analysis are performed with the data:

 1) Analysis Patient perceived recovery (Number Needed to treat --> folder NNT)
 2) Analysis Functional outcome --> in main folder